Why modern search engines are ugly?

 Some related articles about tracking information:

 As you can see, modern search engines are fully-featured solutions aimed at making your Internet life easier.
 At the same time, there are lots of troubles that make user experience really bad.
-Obviously, some people don’t care about it, however, as far as more other search engines follow this “bad practice” because it’s a big business and, as the result, user experience is getting even worse.
+Obviously, some people don’t care about it, however, as far as more other search engines follow this “bad practice” because it’s a big business and, as the result, the user experience is getting even worse.
 From the other hand, as long as search results quality are still acceptable, who cares about those bad practices and privacy in particular?

 We are concerned about it as being a part of IT world.
 Obviously, the only reasonable workaround for those users who are not satisfied with modern search engines is to use alternative solutions.
 Luckily, there are plenty of them now.
 But you should not forget that sometimes even the most popular alternative switches to commercial “mode” and goes through some “bad practices” mentioned above in order to stay alive.

-Here at IT Svit, we want both existing and new products to have not only commercial purpose but also a real value to end-users.
+Here at IT Svit, we want both existing and new products to have not only a commercial purpose but also a real value to end-users.
 For this moment IT Svit team is involved in one ambitious project that is going to solve all the above problems and bring Internet search to the brand new quality level.

 Feel free to browse through the latest insights and hints on the DevOps, Big Data, Machine Learning and Blockchain from IT Svit!